 Invest in a critter-proof bag or canister and hang it from a tree if you’re in an area with bear activity.
-To prevent mayhem caused by dexterous paws (looking at you, racoons) and sharp teeth, consider sleeping with food if you’re not in an area populated by bears; remember to always keep your tent zipped up and remove food if you’re leaving camp (see suggestions above).
+To prevent mayhem caused by dexterous paws (looking at you, raccoons) and sharp teeth, consider sleeping with food if you’re not in an area populated by bears; remember to always keep your tent zipped up and remove food if you’re leaving camp (see suggestions above).

 I hoard small condiment, food and spice bottles and jars and use them for packing seasonings, liquids, and pastes.
-Alternatively 1-ounce containers work well and MSR makes moisture-resistant, BPA-free shakers.
+Alternatively, 1-ounce containers work well and MSR makes moisture-resistant, BPA-free shakers.
 Sturdy, flat, Tupperware-style containers in various sizes take up less space in your pack and you can nest them when your food is used up.

 Best backpacking stove and pot pairings

 Think about what you plan to cook, and let that guide your buying with regard to cookware.
 You’ll probably make a lot of pasta and other foods that require boiling, so choose a good pot, like MSR’s Nonstick Ceramic Pots.
 I like having two pots, so I can use one to hold prepped/cooked food and use as a smaller capacity skillet while I finish the rest of the meal.
 Or you can eat directly from the pots.
-“I love extra to wash extra dishes,” said no one ever.
+“I love to wash extra dishes,” said no one ever.

 If you’re cooking for a group or just want to invest in more than one pot, a skillet is preferable for sautéing vegetables and cooking eggs, pancakes and other items requiring more surface area.

-MSR makes cookware with four different material options; below is a quick breakdown of each.
+MSR makes cookware with four different material options; below is a quick breakdown of each: